premkumar2017/Intro-Devops/python.md

 ---

 ## **3. Packages**
-Packages are collections of modules in directories.
+A package is a collection of Python modules organized in directories.
+Each package contains an __init__.py file, which signifies that the directory is a Python package.
+Packages help you organize related modules into a hierarchy.

 ### **Creating a Package**
 ```